 Artificial intelligence can already outperform human design

 So, you’ve decided you’re going to hire a team of product designers to help you make your idea a reality?
-That’s an understandable course of action in today’s tech climate, but fast forward a decade from now and you might just have a desktop software that does it all for you based on a set of parameters which you can provide and adjust to your likings.
+That’s an understandable course of action in today’s tech climate, but fast-forward a decade from now, and you might just have a desktop software that does it all for you based on a set of parameters which you can provide and adjust to your liking.

 Testing possibilities at a naturally impossible rate

 So, how can a machine possibly design something on its own?
 Well, this kind of AI works by first assembling a core design based around data related to existing alternative products.
 So, building upon the previous example, if you were developing a drone, then your starting point would be a composite mix of all the current drones on the market.

 That’s usually a decent starting point, but then from there the software can test the design on various simulations to determine optimal values for attributes like speed, efficiency, aerodynamics, weight, and shape.
 There are existing intuitive AIs that can perform millions of these tests and continually refine the design based on test feedback during the time it would take a team of humans to test one or two design possibilities using the conventional prototype-building approach.

 The potential rate of advancement is frightening

 In closing, it’s important to consider the ramifications that this kind of problem-solving computing could have for society in the near future.
 While it’s true that the most immediate effects will be beneficial in that we will enjoy more optimally designed products from narrow AIs that are trained to perform specific tasks, that would only be a speck at the beginning of a general AI’s learning potential.